sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 `routing_key` | `string` | Routing strategy for load balancing. | `"traceID"` | no

 The `routing_key` attribute determines how to route signals across endpoints.
 Its value could be one of the following:
-* `"service"`: exports spans based on their service name.
-This is useful when using processors like the span metrics, so all spans for each service are sent to consistent collector instances for metric collection.
+* `"service"`: spans with the same `service.name` will be exported to the same backend.
-Otherwise, metrics for the same services would be sent to different collectors, making aggregations inaccurate.
+This is useful when using processors like the span metrics, so all spans for each service are sent to consistent Agent instances for metric collection.
+Otherwise, metrics for the same services would be sent to different Agents, making aggregations inaccurate.
-* `"traceID"`: exports spans based on their traceID.
+* `"traceID"`: spans belonging to the same traceID will be exported to the same backend.

 ## Blocks